Gerry Peirce: Life

 Peirce was born in 1900 in Jamestown, New York.
 He attended the Cleveland School of Fine Arts, and then completed his education at the Art Student's League in New York City.

 After graduating, Peirce married his childhood sweetheart, Pricilla.
 The young couple gravitated to an isolated fishing village in Nova Scotia for eight months where Peirce established a studio and began producing dry point etchings.
 The process requires a blank sheet of copper and a sharp needle; every scratch in the copper creates a ridge known as a “burr” which holds the ink.
 A richness and softness as well as depth of the etching is created by burr but it wears rapidly so only small editions of prints are created, typically less than fifty.

 During the depression, the Peirces moved to the French Quarter of New Orleans, where Gerry produced a series of prints depicting the city and teaching at the New Orleans Art School.
 The couple traveled throughout the US and Cuba, depicting San Antonio, Palm Beach, Havana, Washington D.C., and New York City.
-Settling in Philadelphia, Pierce established a commercial art studio, producing cards for Cartier and Tiffany & Co.
+Settling in Philadelphia, Peirce established a commercial art studio, producing cards for Cartier and Tiffany & Co.
 Tiring of commercial work the Peirces headed to Colorado, where he created a series of Mountain etchings.
 Inspired by the celebrated desert print work of George Albert Burr, that winter they headed south to Arizona, temporarily staying in Phoenix before making their home in Tucson.